 Student loan terms to know before they apply:

 Someone (relative, spouse, friend, or anyone!) who signs onto a loan with the main borrower and agrees to make payments if the borrower becomes unable to do so.
-In many cases, having a co-borrower could increase an applicant’s chance at approval or even a lower interest rate.
+In many cases, having a co-borrower could increase an applicant’s chance at approval or even a lower interest rate, as long as they have a strong credit history.

 The process by which an applicant is either approved or denied for a loan.
 The factors that are considered vary from lender to lender, but many look at credit score, payment history, and debt-to-income ratio.